Appendix G. Registered Education Savings Plan provider user guide – Understanding repayments

 If the subscriber terminates the relinquishing RESP, did the PCG originally designate the relinquishing RESP as the RESP that would receive the annual CLB payments?

 If the answer to this question is yes, the promoter will need to stop subsequent CLB payments to the relinquishing RESP.
 To do so, the relinquishing promoter must submit a CLB request (400‑24) to the CESP system with the "grant requested" field set to "0" (No).
-He needs to do so for each beneficiary with an active CLB request in the relinquishing RESP.
+The promoter needs to do so for each beneficiary with an active CLB request in the relinquishing RESP.

 G.4.4.
 Adding cousins to family RESPs